cheethas/cheethas.github.io/_posts/2022-05-24-More-EVM-Puzzles.md

 ?
 Enter the value to send: (0)
 ```
 This introduces us to two new opcodes that we have not seen yet SHA3 and SHR.
-SHA3 takes in to opcodes as arguements, the offset and size of bytes of memory that will be inputs.
+SHA3 takes in two opcodes as arguments, the offset and size of bytes of memory to be hashed.
 Placing the output onto the stack.
 SHR is the shift right operation, performing a bitshift by x bytes.

-To get the winning input for this function you have to bruteforce until you reach a keccak that has a least significant byte value that is equal to A8.
-As keecak hashes are uniformly distributed is should thoeretically take you less than 256 tries.
+To get the winning input for this function you have to brute-force until you reach a keccak that has the least significant byte value that is equal to A8.
+As keecak hashes are uniformly distributed it should theoretically take you less than 256 tries.
 Give it a go? [(evm.codes link)](https://www.evm.codes/playground?unit=Wei&codeType=Bytecode&code='34600052602060002060F81C60A814601657FDFDFDFD5B00'_)

 ## Puzzle 10
 ```